ARTICLES

 Writer Profile

 Originally from Miyagi Prefecture.
-She transitioned from being an editor at a gourmet media company to a hunter.
-Known by the nickname "Shikajo Mayamon," her motto is to savor life respectfully.
-She handles the entire process from hunting deer to butchering the meat.
+She transitioned from being an editor for a gourmet media outlet to a hunter.
+Known by the nickname "Shikajo Mayamon" (Deer Woman Mayamon).
+With the motto of savoring life respectfully, she handles the entire process from hunting deer to butchering the meat.
 She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.